NonvolatileMemory/GliDe_with_a_CaPE_ICML_24/README.md

-# GliDe_with_a_CaPE_ICML_24
+# GliDe with a CaPE ICML 2024
-official code for GliDe with a CaPE
+Official code for GliDe with a CaPE.

-currently, the codebase is a little bit ugly, and I will try to re-built it.
+Currently, the codebase is a little bit ugly, and I will try to re-built it.

 # TODO
 - [x] Triton-based Tree Attention